yuzhou8787/bdls/README.md

 ## Specification

 1. Consensus messages are specified in [message.proto](message.proto), users of this library can encapsulate this message in a carrier message, like gossip in TCP.
+2. Consensus algorithm is NOT thread-safe, it MUST be protected by some synchronization mechanism, like `sync.Mutex` or `chan` + `goroutine`.

 ## Usage